sybrew/the-seo-framework/readme.txt

 * WordPress is about to drop support for PHP 5.2 as well in the near future.
 See proposed [trac ticket 36335](https://core.trac.wordpress.org/ticket/36335).
 * Inform your host to keep updated!
 Read more about informing your host [here](https://wordpress.org/about/requirements/).

+***This update drops support for WordPress 4.3.x, the minimum required version for The SEO Framework now is WordPress 4.4.***

 **Summarized:**

-* This maintenance release fixes ...
-TODO
+* This major maintenance release not only fixes various bugs, but also introduces new options for you to fiddle with.
-* Class structure ...
-TODO
-* Many functions now allow to echo the output now trough variable to prevent output sanitation mistakes...
-TODO
+* You're now able to adjust General Settings easily!
+These settings include options to adjust the cache, (re)move the SEO Bar, and set a Canonical Scheme.
-* Google's Knowledge Graph has been updated significantly.
-This update makes sure all the latest standards are enforced!
+* Google's Knowledge Graph has been transformed into something much bigger last year, so the related settings now fall under a new name: "Authorized Presence".
+/
+* TODO You can now more granularly control your website's social images.
+Enjoy!

 **SEO tip of the Update:**